top of page

 When to Seek Support

+If you notice several of these signs or have concerns about your child’s language or early literacy development, early support can make a significant difference.
 Speech-language pathologists look at both spoken language and early reading skills to identify where support is needed.
 Review our blog on language disorders for more information.

 If You Suspect a Reading Difficulty

 Parents often ask what steps to take if they notice early signs of reading difficulty.
+A helpful approach is to follow these steps:

 Step 1: Monitor oral language